dimagi/logistics/docs/systems-administration/overview.md

 ## Hosting

-cStock is hosted by the Ministry of Health.
+cStock is hosted by the Ministry of Health in a local data center.

 ## Code